islamdidarmd/LoadingButton/README.md

 custombtn.isLoading()
 ```

-For a complete example, see the [sample app] (LoadingButton/tree/master/app)
+For a complete example, see the sample app `https://github.com/droidbond/LoadingButton/tree/master/app`